 Anyway, back to the book, Moonwalking with Einstein by Joshua Foer.
 It is not so much a how-to book, which was disappointing to me, but rather an expose on the art of remembering, and how the author went from an average, run-of-the-mill-memory type of guy, in a matter of months, to the winner of the U.S. Memory Championship in 2006.
 To win, he had to perform many memory feats such as memorizing the order of two decks of cards in 5 minutes and memorizing the first and last names of 99 photos of faces in 15 minutes.

 The brain is truly amazing.
-I remember (good for me) learning quite a while ago from somewhere* (I forget), that the brain keeps working on things subconsciously when we are working on things, so that it is a good practice when we feel stuck on something to walk away from it and come back in a couple of hours.
+I remember (good for me) learning quite a while ago from somewhere* (I forget), that the brain keeps working on things subconsciously when we are working on other things, so that it is a good practice when we feel stuck on something to walk away from it and come back in a couple of hours.
 I am naming it now: the Walk Away/Return Phenomena.
 Instinctively I knew about this because I had seen it in action while working on crossword puzzles and jigsaw puzzles.
-Take crossword puzzles for example.
+Take crossword puzzles, for example.
 I would work on one until I could not come up with any more answers.
 Then at lunchtime I would start working on it again.
 I would find that suddenly I knew a lot more answers.
 If I needed to continue after dinner, a bunch more answers were waiting for me when I resumed the crossword puzzle.
 The same thing with jigsaw puzzles.
 I can walk away, then come back later and suddenly be able to go to pieces and know exactly where they go.
-I have applied this practice often with various tasks such as writing difficult papers for my bachelor degree recently.
-Or writing blogs.
+I have applied this practice often with various tasks such as writing difficult papers for my bachelor degree and writing articles for my website.
 It never ceases to amaze me what the brain is doing when you are not aware.

 We once named a kitten “The Brain”.
 Its sister was “Pinky”.
 We had to give them away, but the new owners kept their names.
 Which has nothing to do with anything, I just wanted to include it.